GerlechJen/UFOs/README.md

 This way when the user is done inputting the different search criteria, the "Filter Table" button can be clicked to update the table.

-Also, I will recommend that a "Clear Table" button be included underneath the "Filter Table" button.
+For further development, I will also recommend that a "Clear Table" button be included underneath the "Filter Table" button.
 The code that would create this button is shown below:

 ```html
 <li class="list-group" class="btn-dark">